cucapra/polyphemus/README.md

 If the directory contains data files with `.data` extension, they'll be copied over to the target FPGA.

+### Job Options

-You can also specify job configuration options as further POST parameters:
+When submitting a job, you can specify job configuration options as further POST parameters.

-**NOTE(rachit)**: These options are out of date.
-Document them properly here.
-For both sdaccel and SDSoC workflow:
+Some options are only relevant for a particular HLS workflow (see "Configuration," above).
+The options are:

+- For all workflows:
     - `skipexec`, to avoid actually trying to run the generated program.
-(Only necessary when `estimate` is false---estimate runs skip execution by default.)
+(Only necessary when `estimate` is false---estimated runs skip execution by default.)
-- `make`, to use a Makefile instead of the built-in compilation workflow (see below).
+    - `make`, to use a Makefile instead of the built-in compilation workflow (see "Makefiles," below).
+    - `hwname`, which lets you provide a name for the job during Makefile flow.

-SDSoC only:
+- For SDSoC only:
     - `estimate`, to use the Xilinx toolchain's resource estimation facility.
 The job will skip synthesis and execution on the FPGA.
-- `hwname`, which lets you provide a name for the job during makefile flow.
-- `directives`, which lets you provide the name of a file with a set of directives (pragmas).
+    - `directives`, which lets you provide the name of a TCL file with a set of HLS directives (pragmas) to use during compilation.

-Sdaccel only:
+- For SDAccel (F1) only:
-- `mode`, which lets you choose between software emulation(sw_emu), hardware emulation(hw_emu) and full hardware synthesis (hw) in the sdaccel workflow.
+    - `mode`, which lets you choose between software emulation (`sw_emu`), hardware emulation (`hw_emu`) and full hardware synthesis (`hw`).

-For `mode`, supply one of the following: sw_emu, hw_emu, and hw.
-Use `-F <option>=1` to enable other options with `curl`.
+Use `-F <option>=<value>` to specify these options with `curl`.

+### Viewing Jobs

 To see a list of the current jobs, get `/jobs.csv`: